Skip to main content

 • Published studies: 200+ peer-reviewed papers (140+ compounds isolated)

-• Diabec dosage: 50 mg standardised extract (5:1 ratio) per 2 capsules
+• Diabec dosage: 50 mg standardised extract (5:1 ratio) per capsule

 The Village Pharmacy